26 Nov MY FAVOURITE MUSIC LIBRARIES FOR FILM MAKING

 AUDIO JUNGLE – I used to use this service many years ago, before there were more library options available, but I still think it’s good value for each individual track.

 POND5 – I’ve used this library a few times when I’ve been looking for a particular song with a theme, like Christmas etc. It’s good value and you pay for each track depending on its usage.

 Hope one of these helps you when searching for the right music track for your latest film.
 There are other music libraries out there, but I wanted to share the ones I’ve actually used or had experience with.

 Please note – The links to Soundstripe and Epidemic Sound are affiliate links.
 It won’t affect the price to you, but I may earn a small commission or free months subscription.

-If you’d like more guidance to start making your own films – check out my online courses where I share everything you need to get started and inspiration to take you through the whole process and find the love of making films!
+If you’d like more guidance to start making your own videos – check out my online courses where I share everything you need to get started and inspiration to take you through the whole process and find the love of making films!